 The first right of refusal contingency is an alternative to the home sale contingency.
 The seller can keep their home on the market to look for better offers, even after an offer has occurred.

 If another offer comes in, the current buyer has a certain number of days to sell their old home.
-If they don’t do it in this period, the offer can switch to the second person.
+If they don’t do it during this period, the offer can be switched to the second person.
 It protects the seller and allows them to make as much money as possible on the sale.

 1. How long do contingency offers last?